andrew henderson menu

 Expat

 The region is full of thriving investment and corporate opportunities.
-It also offers excellent residency options, vibrant culture, delicious food, and diverse experiences.
+It also offers excellent options for a second residence, a vibrant culture, delicious cuisines and a diverse range of experiences to enjoy.

-Many cities in Asia offer a range of environments to work from.
-Whether you prefer a big city, beach life, or a simpler country lifestyle, there’s an option for everyone.
+Many cities in Asia offer a range of settings from which to work.
+Whether you prefer a big city, beach life or a simpler country lifestyle, there’s an option for everyone.

-While Southeast Asia is a great option for location-independent workers, other options exist in other parts of Asia, too, that definitely deserves to make the cut in this list of the cheapest cities in Asia in terms of cost of living, safety, and quality of life.
+While Southeast Asia is an excellent choice for location-independent workers, other options exist in different parts of Asia that deserve to be listed as the cheapest cities in Asia in terms of cost of living, safety and quality of life.

-Whether you want to invest in Asia, start a company there, or establish a residency in an Asian country, we can help you do so.
+Whether you want to invest in Asia, start a company there or establish a residence, Nomad Capitalist can help you.
 All you need to do is reach out to us, and we’ll handle the rest.

 Canggu, Indonesia

-The number one advantage of working and living in Canggu is, for sure, the community of expats and the potential for networking that exists here.
-There are Facebook pages for entrepreneurial expats, or better yet, if you can join a co-working space and meet other people face-to-face, you will be bettering not only your work life but your personal life, too.
+The number one advantage of working and living in Canggu is, for sure, the community of expats and the potential for networking that exists there.
+There are online communities for entrepreneurial expats.
+Or better yet, if you can join a co-working space and meet other people face-to-face, you will be enhancing not only your work life but also your personal life.

-There will be people working alongside you who are experts in their own fields – whether in web design, e-commerce, or photography – and are more than willing to help you with what you need for your business for perhaps only the cost of your work services in return.
+There will be people working alongside you who are experts in their own fields – whether in web design, e-commerce or photography.
+They are more than willing to help you with what you need in your business for perhaps only the cost of your work services in return.

 The cost of living can’t be beaten.
-For $500 per month, expect to live in a fully furnished private villa with a pool, an incredible view of the rice fields, WiFi, and private parking.
-Of course, you can find a beautiful apartment in the town center for much, much less – it all depends on what’s best for you.
-Of course, everyone gets by on a scooter, which costs $40 per month to rent.
+A nomad can expect to spend around US$1,800 to live comfortably for a month.
+You can easily rent a fully furnished private villa with a pool, an incredible view of the rice fields, WIFI and private parking, or find an apartment in the town centre for less – it all depends on your preference.
+Of course, everyone gets by on a scooter, which costs US$50 per month to rent.

 In Canggu, the food is also to die for.
-With restaurants boasting a wide range of nationalities, you can get a traditional Indonesian rice dish called Nasi Goreng for $1.20 or pig out on an authentic Italian pizza for $4 USD.
-The selection is amazing, and Canggu is truly the home of smoothie bowls, surfing, yoga classes, and a swing attached to every tree in sight.
+With restaurants boasting a wide range of nationalities, you can get a traditional Indonesian rice dish for US$1.20 or pig out on an authentic Italian pizza for US$4.
+The selection is amazing, and Canggu is truly the home of smoothie bowls, surfing, yoga classes and hammocks.

-Canggu is highly accessible from Australia, with cheap flights running daily, but if you are traveling from Europe or the US, prepare for a stopover in Singapore or another major airport hub.
-Visas can be a little tricky unless you can get sponsored by a local Indonesian person.
-If this isn’t an option, a social-cultural visa is your best bet.
-Or you can get a B211a Business Visa.
+Canggu is highly accessible from Australia, with cheap flights running daily, but if you are travelling from Europe or the US, prepare for a stopover in Singapore or another major airport hub.

-Lastly, Canggu is quite safe by Southeast Asian standards, with your biggest risk being getting hit by a scooter.
+Lastly, Canggu is relatively safe by Southeast Asian standards.
+Your biggest risk is getting hit by a scooter.
 Just be sure you have insurance before you make the trip.

 Ho Chi Minh City, Vietnam

-Ho Chi Minh City, or Saigon as it’s still commonly known, is the original digital nomad hotspot of the world.
-It’s a large capital city of over 8 million people and boasts a colorful history.
+Ho Chi Minh City (HCMC), or Saigon as it’s still commonly known, is the original digital nomad hotspot of the world.
+It’s a large capital city of over 9 million people and boasts a colourful history.

 A balance of chaos and calm, once you look past the crazy traffic, you will find that life actually moves quite slowly for its residents.

-The city is divided into districts, with some parts being more cultural, more foodie, or more developed with large shopping malls, so you are bound to find an area that suits what you are looking for.
+The city is divided into districts, with some parts being more cultural, more foodie, or more developed with large shopping malls, so you are bound to find an area that suits you.

-You can expect to pay between $700 – $1000 monthly in Ho Chi Minh, including accommodation, eating out, groceries, and entertainment.
-That’s not bad for a big city.
+You can expect to spend between US$1,000 and US$2,000 monthly in Ho Chi Minh, including accommodation, eating out, groceries and entertainment – not bad for a big city.

 However, despite having such a modern setting, HCMC remains a city interlaced with tradition and history.
-Here, you will be greeted with a new cultural experience, amazing street food, and a thriving social scene to boot.
+Here, you will be greeted with a fresh cultural experience, amazing street food and a thriving social scene to boot.

-HCMC is one of the world’s largest coffee importers, making it a perfect setting for digital nomads or entrepreneurs to work from one of its many cafes with their laptops by their side.
+HCMC is one of the world’s largest coffee importers, making it a perfect setting for digital nomads or entrepreneurs to work from one of its many cafes.
 The city has fast internet speeds with great access to public WiFi.
 And if you’d rather work more comfortably without racking up a huge coffee bill, co-working spaces are plentiful.

-Vietnamese is a relatively easy language to learn (at least compared to other Asian languages) since it uses the same alphabet as English and has no genders, plurals, or verb endings.
-Vietnamese people are acknowledged for being very direct while also friendly and helpful.
+Vietnamese is a relatively easy language to learn (at least compared to other Asian languages) since it uses the same alphabet as English and has no genders, plurals or verb endings.
+Vietnamese people are known for being very direct while also being friendly and helpful.

 Chiang Mai, Thailand

-Chiang Mai always makes the list as one of the best cities in Asia and the world for location-independent workers – and it does so for good reason.
+Chiang Mai is consistently ranked as one of the top cities in Asia and the world for remote workers – and for good reason.
 As a smaller city with about a half million people, you can live big for very little here.

-Chiang Mai is one of the cheapest cities in Asia and the world that still boasts first-class amenities.
-Accommodation can range from $100 to the thousands per month, depending on your own preferences.
-Street food comes to as little as $1 for a meal.
-There are also a number of budget activities to fill your spare time, such as temple hopping, paintball, hiking in the mountains, and visiting elephant sanctuaries.
-Chiang Mai is also a convenient city to travel in and out of, so you can easily spend a weekend in Laos, Myanmar, or Vietnam.
+Despite being one of the cheapest cities in Asia, and the world for that matter, Chiang Mai still boasts first-class amenities.
+Accommodation can range from a few hundred to thousands per month, depending on your own preferences.
+Street food comes to as little as US$1 for a meal.
+There are also a number of budget activities to fill your spare time, such as temple hopping, paintball, hiking in the mountains and visiting elephant sanctuaries.
+Chiang Mai is also a convenient city to travel in and out of, so you can easily spend a weekend in Laos, Myanmar or Vietnam.

-But what expats really talk about when advocating for Chiang Mai is the community of expats that exists there.
-Events include meet-ups, educational seminars, and excursions to see local sites.
+However, what nomads often talk about when advocating for Chiang Mai is the community of expats that exists there.
+Events include meet-ups, educational seminars and excursions to local sites.
 The co-working spaces there are top-class, with high-speed internet reaching the entire city.
-There are hundreds of co-working spaces and late-night cafes for young entrepreneurs and digital nomads to set camp.
-At these coworking spaces, you will find other extremely successful businesspersons working, making it an excellent networking destination.
+There are hundreds of co-working spaces and late-night cafes for young entrepreneurs and digital nomads to set up camp.
+You will find other extremely successful entrepreneurs in these co-working spaces, making it an excellent networking destination.

 Chiang Mai is also renowned as being one of the safest cities in the world, with a very low crime rate against foreigners.